getify/You-Dont-Know-JS/types & grammar/ch4.md

 The terms "explicit" and "implicit", or "obvious" and "hidden side-effect", are *relative*.

-If you know exactly what `+ ""` is doing and you're intentionally doing that to coerce to a `string`, you might feel the operation is sufficiently "explicit".
+If you know exactly what `a + ""` is doing and you're intentionally doing that to coerce to a `string`, you might feel the operation is sufficiently "explicit".
 Conversely, if you've never seen the `String(..)` function used for `string` coercion, its behavior might seem hidden enough as to feel "implicit" to you.

 But we're conducting this discussion of "explicit" vs "implicit" based on the likely opinions of an *average, reasonably informed, but not expert or JS specification devotee* developer.
 To whatever extent you do or do not find yourself fitting neatly in that bucket, you will need to adjust your perspective on our observations here accordingly.